 The renewal of the EntrePass will depend on the fulfillment of the employment generation and TBS commitment declared in the business plan.
 Therefore, while drafting the business plan, it is important to depict an accurate picture of the business and its operations potential and provide insight on the strategies that will be deployed to achieve the commitments.

-In addition to the existing criteria for EntrePass approval, new qualifying criteria will take effect from 1 September 2013.
+In addition to the existing criteria for EntrePass approval, new qualifying criteria has taken effect from 1 September 2013.
 The intention is to weed out low potential small businesses and attract high technology startups and innovative ideas that add value and vibrancy to the business landscape of Singapore.

 Accordingly, to be eligible for EntrePass, the applicant must meet at least one of the following requirements either: